bbbradsmith/SNES_stuff/multest/readme.txt

 Test of an algorithm for unsigned 16-bit / 16-bit = 16-bit divide + remainder,
 partially using SNES hardware divide and multiply.

+Runs in roughly 0.2 to 1.0 scanlines, vs. 2 scanlines for reference binary divide.

 Algorithm based on psycopathicteen's technique here: https://wiki.superfamicom.org/16-bit-multiplication-and-division/